mdozmorov/HiC_data/README.md

 # Hi-C data

 A (continuously updated) collection of references to Hi-C data.
-Focusing on human/mouse Hi-C data, with replicates.
+Predominantly human/mouse Hi-C data, with replicates.

 # Aidenlab.org - all HiC data released by Lieberman-Aiden group